 A few tips for the heart garland

 We made our valentine heart garland to hang in a window because we love having the sunshine show through it.
-It also looks great anywhere you’d normally put up a garland, a fireplace mantel or over a bed or mirror.
+It also looks great anywhere you’d normally put up a garland; like on a fireplace mantel or over a bed or mirror.
 There are endless ways to use a garland in your decor.